20 best eco-friendly gift ideas 2023

 Use recyclable wrapping paper

-Unfortunately, not all wrapping paper is recyclable – but the good news is, it's easy to find wrapping paper that is when you know what to look for.
+Unfortunately, not all wrapping paper is recyclable.
+But luckily, it's easy to find wrapping paper that is when you know what to look for.

-It's often when gift wrap is decorated with foil or glitter that it can't be recycled.
+Gift wrap that's decorated with foil or glitter usually can't be recycled.

 There's also a handy trick that you can do to test if your wrapping paper is recyclable: scrunch it up.
 If it stays scrunched up, it's probably recyclable.
 If it quickly unravels again, it likely isn't.